 In the dismal aftermath of the Harvey Weinstein allegations came a slew of other skeletons rattling and closets bursting open.
 Fellow actor Anthony Rapp accused Spacey of assaulting him in 1986, when Rapp was only 14.
 Spacey issued an apology and admitted to being gay.
 Too little, too late… Netflix cancelled House of Cards.

 Even more humiliatingly—if this were possible—Ridley Scott axed Spacey from the J. Paul Getty biopic All the Money in the World just a month ahead of release.
 Every scene featuring Spacey is to be re-shot with Christopher Plummer, who Scott wanted for the role all along.
 In the parlance of 1984, Kevin Spacey has become an unperson.

 How did it all go wrong?
-From Rapp’s accusation, Spacey has long harboured dark desires for the same gender.
+From Rapp’s accusation, Spacey has long harboured dark desires for the male gender.
 Being gay no longer carries a public stigma.
 Why couldn’t Spacey admit to being gay (or bisexual) and express it in a consensual manner?
 American Beauty provides an ironic snapshot into Spacey’s twisted world.

 Written by Alan Ball and directed by Sam Mendes, American Beauty is almost an ensemble piece with six leading characters that all have meaningful, beautifully realised character arcs.
 However, only Spacey and Annette Bening, who played the central roles of Lester and Carolyn Burnham, are credited above the line.